 The intention of this proposal is to request that the rules change be made effective from the time of the approval decision rather than from the time of the system change.
 This would mean that until the system change has been implemented, the make-whole payments calculated would not reflect the modified rules, instead reflecting the current version of the rules, and therefore resettlement would be required to align the amounts paid with the modified rules for the affected periods after the approval date.

-We believe that this is the appropriate approach given that the raising if this modification will inform participants of an unintended means by which to insulate themselves from the important fundamental market signal of negative imbalance charges.
+We believe that this is the appropriate approach given that the raising of this modification will inform participants of an unintended means by which to insulate themselves from the important fundamental market signal of negative imbalance charges.
 This approach ensures that while in the short term settlement may not accurately reflect this signal, through resettlement the signal will ultimately be preserved.

 For the absence of doubt, it is not intended to request that this modified approach be enacted retroactively for dates prior to the approval of this modification proposal.